Victor-Guerrero-Devs/css-courses/academind-css/06-positioning/notes.md

 - secondly, when you move it w/ `top, bottom, left, right`, this is in relation to its original position, not to its container
 - in contrast, `position: absolute;` moves in relation to its container not to its original position

+## Relative Positioning and Overflow

+- since elements with `position: relative;` can be moved anywhere, even outside of their container, you need to add `overflow: hidden;` to its container.
+- this will prevent any element to be displayed if it moves beyond the confines of its container

+## Sticky Positioning

+- this is a hybrid of relative and fixed
+- you apply this to an element and add `top, bottom, left, right`
+- whichever one you add a value to will dictate its behavior
+- like fixed, you can force elements not to change position even if the page is being scrolled
+- unlike fixed, this fixed position will end as soon as the element hits the limit of its container

+- very new CSS feature
+- not even Chrome fully supports it yet

+### Use case

+- having the title of an article/section stick to the top as a user scrolls down to read
+- title disappears at the end of the article container and the next one picks up on the behavior